fixerAPI/fixer/README.md

 The old Fixer API was limited to currency data from the European Central Bank, which updates only once every day.
 The new API comes with 16+ connected data sources and data updates every hour, 10-minutes, or even every minute - depending on which subscription plan you choose.

 - **More Endpoints**
-The new fixer API has over 3 new endpoints, including a Direct Conversion endpoint, Time-Series conversion endpoint, and allows you to see the fluctuation of a specfic currency using our new Fluctuation endpoint.
+The new fixer API has over 3 new endpoints, including a Direct Conversion endpoint, Time-Series conversion endpoint, and allows you to see the fluctuation of a specific currency using our new Fluctuation endpoint.
 To learn more about all the new features, please head over to the API documentation at fixer.io/documentation

 **Next Steps**